5.25-Inch Floppy Disk

 The 5.25-inch next generation of floppy disks was introduced by Shugart Associates and was a shrunken version of the IBM introduced 8-inch disk.
 (See also "Drive bay form-factors").
 Despite the smaller form factor, such disks had the same pyhsical disk coating and drives wrote with the same track width (48 tpi) to then only 35 tracks, due to the reduced surface area compared to an 8-inch disk.
 Both, the new disk form-factor and the Shugart 34-pin interface quickly became a de-facto industry standard.
 One minor optimisation was the increase in cylinders from initially 35 to later 40 tracks.
 While still written at 48 tpi, this maxed out use of the available disk surface.
 Disks made for the initial 35 tracks only had a smaller R/W-window and would not work in a drive expecting to write 40 tracks - but these disks are rare.

 Later generations of drive mechanics which were able to provide higher accuracy and "double stepping" were able to double the track density and write 96 tracks per inch, 80 tracks per disk side.
 In 1984 IBM introduced High Density disks which used a different magnetic coating with higher coercivity, which meant that magnetic regions could be packed denser without affecting each other - but that, in turn, required a different read/write-head which needed to be able to excert a higher magnetic force.
 Although double density media could then be formatted by a HD drive, data written was usually stored unreliably.
+In every day use, this often confused consumers and similar misunderstandings happened with the successor 3.5" Floppy Disk format and the difference between DD and HD media.

 Earlier Micropolis floppy disk drives ("MegaFloppy") extended Shugart's standard of 48 tpi (tracks per inch) and increased track count to 77 tracks on a disk, and, with 100 TPI track density, doubled the available storage on a disk.
 This Micropolis format was effectively a 1:1 scaled-down version of an 8-inch disk.